-Students are encouraged to access the applicable forms: Appeal for Unsatisfactory Academic Progress, Time Frame Appeal and the Second Degree Form from the Forms Library.
-Appeals may be submitted by email, fax, or taken directly to the Financial Aid Office.
+Students are encouraged to access the applicable forms; the Appeal for Unsatisfactory Academic Progress and the Second Degree Form are available on the NMSU Financial Aid Website under the menu item Forms.
+Appeals may be submitted by email, fax or taken directly to the Financial Aid Office.

-Students who’ve had an appeal approved will be placed on an Academic Plan.
-The Academic Plan will be re-evaluated by the Financial Aid Advisor at the end of each semester.
+The Academic Plan Agreement will be re-evaluated by the Financial Aid Advisor at the end of each semester.
 Students may regain eligibility to receive Financial Aid for the next semester of enrollment by either:

-- Completing the semester with grades that bring the student into compliance of Financial Aid; OR
+- Completing the semester with grades that bring the student into compliance with Financial Aid policies; OR

-- Completing the specific requirements of the Academic Plan.
+- Completing the specific requirements of the Academic Plan Agreement.

 Maximum Time Frame (Pace of Progression)

-Students who have exceeded the maximum time frame for their declared program of study must submit the Appeal for Unsatisfactory Academic Progress Form.
+Students who have exceeded the maximum time frame for their declared program of study, must submit the Appeal for Unsatisfactory Academic Progress Form.
 Appeals need to be submitted to the Financial Aid Office at the appropriate campus.
-Credit for remedial courses, up to 30 credits, may be deducted from the total number of credits attempted when calculating time frame since they do not count as credit toward a degree but may be required to be taken within an eligible program.
+Credit remedial courses, up to 30 credits, may be deducted from the total number of credits attempted when calculating time frame since they do not count as credit toward a degree, but may be required and taken within an eligible program.